 Ditch fodder - Any citizen that appears lost or otherwise vulnerable; often used to describe new outsiders.

 Dusting - Usage of the substance known as featherdust.

-Ego bracer - A bracelet or other artifact made for storing one's gloam, accessing one's death license, and contacting other citizens and establishments.
+Ego bracer - A bracelet or other artifact made for storing one's gloam, accessing one's ego file, and contacting other citizens and establishments.

-Ego profile - A hologram on one’s ego bracer that contains information about one’s life, including gloam use.
+Ego file - A hologram on one’s ego bracer that contains information about one’s life, including gloam use.